samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 *Four adventurers—Shreeve, Mirabella, Auro, and Gareth—have traveled to the Blood on the Vine tavern in the grim village of Barovia.*

 **Jared (as DM):** This tavern might have been finely appointed once, but it has grown shoddy with the passage of years.
 A blazing fire in the hearth barely gives any warmth to the room.
 You see a man behind the counter, methodically cleaning glasses.
 Three older women huddle together at one table.
 And a handsome young man sits by himself at a corner table, sipping a glass of wine.
 He looks up as you enter, but the other people ignore you.
-“Welcome to Barovia,” he says.
-He holds a coin toward the bartender: “A pitcher for the visitors.”
+"Welcome to Barovia," he says.
+He holds a coin toward the bartender: "A pitcher for the visitors."
 The glint of silver catches the server’s attention.

-**Maeve (as Mirabella):** “Thank you, friend.
-May we know to whom we’re indebted?”
+**Maeve (as Mirabella):** "Thank you, friend.
+May we know to whom we’re indebted?"

-**Jared:** “I am Ismark Kolyanovich, though around here, I am often called Ismark the Lesser.”
+**Jared:** "I am Ismark Kolyanovich, though around here, I am often called Ismark the Lesser."

-**Russell (as Shreeve):** “That’s unfortunate.”
+**Russell (as Shreeve):** "That’s unfortunate."

-**Jared:** “Indeed.
+**Jared:** "Indeed.
 I hope one day to live up to my father’s example and rid myself of that title.
-And so, my new friends, who are you?”
+And so, my new friends, who are you?"

-**Amy (as Auro):** “I’m Auro.”
+**Amy (as Auro):** "I’m Auro."

-**Russell:** “Shreeve.”
+**Russell:** "Shreeve."

-**Phillip (as Gareth):** “My name is Gareth.”
+**Phillip (as Gareth):** "My name is Gareth."

-**Maeve (as Mirabella):** “I’m called Mirabella.
+**Maeve (as Mirabella):** "I’m called Mirabella.
 You said your name was Kolyanovich.
-Are you related to Kolyan Indirovich, the burgomaster of this town?”
+Are you related to Kolyan Indirovich, the burgomaster of this town?"

 **Jared:** He looks a little surprised.
-He says, “Kolyan Indirovich is my esteemed father, yes.”
+He says, "Kolyan Indirovich is my esteemed father, yes."

 > **Active Roleplaying.** Notice throughout the example how Russell and Amy actively roleplay their characters’ behavior.
 In this active approach, they speak with their characters’ voices, like an actor taking on a role.
 The players might even echo their characters’ body language.
 They still need to describe things that can’t reasonably be acted out.

-**Maeve:** “Then he’s the one who summoned us!”
+**Maeve:** "Then he’s the one who summoned us!"
 I show him the letter that drew us here.

 **Phillip:** I watch his reaction as he reads it.